-The introduction to the Golden Hammer that appears in the printed version was written by my father in 1961, and briefly states “S.E.
-Ellacott worked in our Foundry for a time and later became a Schoolmaster, Author and Illustrator, so he was an obvious choice to write this Book (The Golden Hammer).”
+The introduction to Golden Hammer that appears in the printed version was written by my father in 1961, and briefly states “S.E.
+Ellacott worked in our Foundry for a time and later became a Schoolmaster, Author and Illustrator, so he was an obvious choice to write this book.”

 That was it, done and dusted, let’s move on - well no. actually Mr Ellacott really deserves a bit more of a mention and so this page centres on his involvement and connections with Garton & King Ltd which go far beyond his authorship of the 1961 publication and the creation of some 15 or so illustrations, even though the foundations of the history had been laid down back in 1939 by Nancy Lovely – see the 1939 Notes.